Xela3026/yabbr-docs/docs/campaigns/general.md

 ### Audience

-Your campaign requires an audience for it to be sent to.
-Here it will take the form of a contact list.
+Your campaign needs an audience.
+This will take the form of a list of contacts.
 This contact list must be either CSV or XLS format.
-The file must contain a column with the contact information of all desired recipients of your campaign.
-The type of  contact information will be determined by your campaign type (e.g. emails for [Email Campaigns](./email-campaigns.md) and phone numbers of [SMS Campaigns](./sms-campaigns.md))
+It must also contain one column with the contact information of all desired recipients of your campaign.

-Your contact will either be:
+Each contact will either be:
 - an email (e.g. abc123@example.com)
-- a mobile number.
+- or a mobile number.
 This can be in any form (e.g. 0400000000, +61400000000)

 Below is an example of what this file may look like for mobile numbers: